G4lile0/tinyGS/lib/IotWebConf2/doc/MigrationGuide-v3.0.0.md

 you should use this prefix for each type defined by the library except for the IotWebConf class itself.

+There are more ways to update your code.
+Let's see some variations!

 ### Migration steps: easy way
-For easy migration IotWebConf has provided a header file prepared with predefined aliases to hide namespaces.
+For easy migration IotWebConf has provided a header file prepared with predefined aliases to hide namespaces, so you can still use the legacy types.

 Include helper header file as follows.

 Code before: